Table of contents

 - tool automating the order of calls and messages between available service agents, directing the client to the most competent specialist,

 - own communicator with a chatbot or IVR system that can run automated customer service using natural language (it is possible thanks to the Dialogflow platform),

 - tool for building and development of a self-service system with a virtual agent available 24/7; chatbot can drive personalised interactions, provide the customer with answers to simple questions or decide to redirect a more complicated problem to a customer service agent,

 - support system for agents working on the hotline; the system can transcribe the conversation in real time, read the intentions and attitudes of the interlocutor using semantic links, and provide the agent with the necessary materials or tips on how to conduct a conversation step by step to solve the problem and ensure a high level of customer satisfaction.

 AI in the service of conversion and customer satisfaction

 Contrary to common fears, artificial intelligence will not take our jobs.
-Yes, it will take over some of the duties, but thus giving us space to perform more difficult, more satisfying tasks.
+Yes, it will take over some of the duties, thus giving us space to perform complex, more satisfying tasks.
 AI supports decision making that is based on numbers and results.
-In many areas, he analyzes data much better than humans – that’s because he is able to see the broader perspective.
-Within seconds, it processes data layers, searches for numerous connections, diagrams and draws conclusions.
+In many areas, it analyses data much better than humans – that’s because it can see the broader perspective.
+Within seconds, it processes data layers, searches for numerous connections, diagrams and concludes.